Key takeaways

 Key lock box for outside at a front gate.

-• Easy access for cleaners, pet sitters, and dog walkers.
-If a tenant needs to give temporary access to a service provider, they can use the key locker to store keys for them.
+• Easy access for service providers.
+If a tenant needs to give temporary access to a service provider like a cleaner or a dog walker, they can use the Visitor Pass to store keys for them.

 Profile image for Tiara Sutton